mchen04/grantify-new/README.md

 # Grantify.ai

-A grant discovery platform that helps researchers and organizations find relevant funding opportunities using advanced search and intelligent recommendations.
+A clean, modern grant discovery platform that helps researchers and organizations find relevant funding opportunities using advanced search and intelligent recommendations.

 ## Overview